ShirAmir/dino-vit-features/README.md

 ## Setup
-Our code is developed in `pytorch` and requires the following modules: `tqdm, faiss, timm, matplotlib, pydensecrf, opencv`.
+Our code is developed in `pytorch` and requires the following modules: `tqdm, faiss, timm, matplotlib, pydensecrf, opencv, scikit-learn`.
 We recommend setting the running environment via Anaconda by running the following commands:
 ```
 $ conda env create -f env/environment.yml